-- Stay warm and take any normal flu and cold medication – you can also read the useful self-management advice for managing symptoms at home
+- Stay warm and take any normal flu and cold medication – see How to look after yourself at home if you have Covid-19 or symptoms of Covid-19

 - Try to work from home if you can and if well enough – if unable to, talk to your employer about other options available

 - Ask friends, family, neighbours or volunteers to get food and other essentials for you

 - Not invite social visitors into your home, including friends and family